Evolinox/SpookBot/README.md

 Basic Information will be in this README.
 For more specific questions or discussions, join our [Discord Server](https://discord.gg/4a82kzPX3j)

 ## Features
-Working Graphical User Interface for easy Setup
-Stream Audio from various Sources
+Working Graphical User Interface for easy Setup (Enable with -g) Stream Audio from various Sources
 Inspect Discord User Profiles
 Create a rules embed for new Members

 ## Setup
 First Start might be a bit buggy.
 Go to "Settings -> Set Token" and paste your Bot Token there, then go to "Settings -> Set Activity" and paste your Bot Activity in there.
 Lastly, go to "Settings -> Set Command Prefix" and set something like "s!" as your Bots Command Prefix.
 Now restart the Bot with "SpookBot -> Restart" and the Bot should all be setup.
+(Only works, when GUI is enabled)

 ## Roadmap
 #### Short term goals
+- Remove NullPointerException when GUI is not enabled
-- Rework the Code for better readability
+- Further adjustments for Headless Operation

-#### Medium term goals
+#### Mid term goals
-- Implement GitHub Updates
-- Implement custom Surveys for Communities
+- Work on the Swing GUI for better usability

 #### Long term goals
-- Work on the Swing GUI for better usability

-#### Never ending goals
 - Work on a efficient Code